-With the new year, Chassis Plans is changing its name to CP Technologies.
+With the new year, CP Technologies is changing its name to CP Technologies.
 The company, which provides ruggedized computer hardware systems, servers, and LCD displays points to its defense market roots, which it intends to further grow.
 The moniker better represents the company’s focus on serving those in harsh military and industrial environments.

 Shock and vibration, temperature, dirt and dust, and electromagnetic interference/radio-frequency interference can bring systems without proper ruggedization to its knees.